 In 2015, three young Vietnamese-Hungarians with a passion for cooking and a background in fashion and design launched a trendy Asian-fusion restaurant, Sáo, in the tourist-packed Jewish Quarter of Budapest.
-Spurred by Sáo's success, they opened KHAN, another chic, Instragram-friendly venue, situated in the residential Újlipótváros neighborhood a bit outside the city center.
+Spurred by Sáo's success, they later opened Khan, another chic, Instragram-friendly venue, situated within the residential Újlipótváros neighborhood a bit outside the city center.

-If a hopping spot with a striking interior— food is served in beautifully hand-crafted Vietnamese ceramic bowls — gets you going, then you'll likely enjoy KHAN.
+If a buzzing spot focused on visual impressions — food is served in beautifully hand-crafted Vietnamese ceramic bowls — gets you going, you'll likely enjoy Khan.
 Otherwise, you can also explore some of Budapest's more under-the-radar Asian restaurants that serve more adventurous dishes at lower price points (see the best Chinese, Japanese, and Vietnamese restaurants).